Wildlife (La Dispute album): Writing and recording

 The writing of the album did not start until a year after La Dispute's debut album, Somewhere at the Bottom of the River Between Vega and Altair, was released.
 Part of the reason for the delay was the band's continuous touring and promotion of the debut across the United States and Canada, with rare tour and festival appearances in Europe and Australia.
 When commenting on the delay between the band's album releases, singer Jordan Dreyer said he and the rest of the band members require "an absurdly long gestation period with these types of things and then we have to really sit down and be as meticulous as we all want to be".
 The band decided to use lyrical elements that they had intended to use in the first album but that were not included because they did not seem fully developed at the time.
-While writing La Dispute, the band had very specific goals; they projected the album to have 14 tracks and knew exactly what they wanted from each song.
+While writing Wildlife, the band had very specific goals; they projected the album to have 14 tracks and knew exactly what they wanted from each song.

 La Dispute wrote and recorded Wildlife in pieces to accommodate their intense tour schedule.
 The album was recorded at two different studios with recording engineers Andrew Everding and Joe Pedulla.
 They started with the instrumentation of six tracks at Drasik Studios in Chicago; this recording process took place over two weeks.
 The songwriting featured on the album is distinct from La Dispute's previous releases.
 Dreyer wrote the stories or the concepts behind each song, and then the band adapted these stories into lyrics and created music to revolve around them.
 In an interview, Dreyer was asked how the songwriting differs; he said that the lyrics were written before the music was composed.
 He was quoted as saying: "This time around, we switched the process up entirely.
 Previous to Wildlife, we'd always start music first and add vocals later based on the way the song felt.
 This time around, because we had a more concrete concept going into it, and because we wanted to work even more as a single unit [...]"
 Dreyer and the rest of La Dispute had expressed interest in writing a conceptual record, but with ambiguity so it would not limit the listener's experience.
 "Oftentimes, I think records with a linear narrative narrow the ways in which a person can enjoy it, and not everyone wants to sit down and listen to something front to back."
 When they returned from their touring in Australia in February 2011 they "dropped off the face of the earth" for two months, during which their writing sessions lasted twelve to fourteen hours a day.